What Do You Really Know About Over-the-Counter Medicines?

 work and possible side effects.

-2. You should follow certain precautions when you self-treat with
+2. You should follow certain safety steps when you self-treat

 You didn't